top of page

 Opportunities grew over time as Jacob paved his cross-genre path performing, opening, or collaborating with such artists as; Jessica Mauboy, Troy Cassar-Daley, Ash Grunwald, The Last Kinection, Catherine Britt, Shannon Noll, James & John Morrison, Emily Wurramara, Urthboy, Mitch Tambo, Sally Walker, Sally Whitwell, Buddy Knox, Microwave Jenny, DOBBY, John Paul Young, Kevin Bennett, Thirsty Merc, Damien Leith, Archie Roach, Guy Sebastian, Emma Donovan, The Veronicas.

-Jacob has performed at events such as QLD Music Festival, Jazz on the Green, X-Factor 2015, NRL All-Stars & Indigenous Rounds, 2018 Bleach Festival, 2018 Gold Coast Commonwealth Games Ceremonies, 2018 UON International Choral Tour in Canada, 2018 RUOK?
-'Conversation Convoy', as well as various community events around the country.
+Jacob has performed at QLD Music Festival, Jazz on the Green, X-Factor 2015, NRL All-Stars & Indigenous Rounds, 2018 Bleach Festival, 2018 Gold Coast Commonwealth Games Ceremonies, 2018 UON International Choral Tour in Canada, 2018 RUOK?
+'Conversation Convoy', Yabun Festival, This Land, Saltwater Freshwater Festival, and various community events around the country.

-“Music gives a definition to who we are.
-I love being able to share that and a piece of who I am with others.
-Music and writing give me a safe space to emote or share experiences or observations that surround my life”
+"Music defines who we are.
+I love sharing that and a piece of who I am with others.
+Music and writing give me a safe space to emote or share experiences or observations that surround my life."

-'I'm Not Coming Home' was released in February 2020, charted on the iTunes Alternative Chart (#22) and the iTunes All Genres Chart (#122).
-The brooding lyrics describe a journey of straying from one’s self while blending a demise derived from Jacob and his co-writer's own trials and tribulations.
+'I'm Not Coming Home' was released in February 2020 and charted on the iTunes Alternative Chart (#22) and All Genres Chart (#122).
 'I'm Not Coming Home' also charted on the 2022 (#13) Triple A Original 100 Countdown.
+The brooding lyrics describe a journey of straying from oneself while blending a demise derived from Jacob and his co-writer's trials and tribulations.

-In between all this, Jacob has continually made room to improve by being a graduate of the Aboriginal Centre of Performing Arts (2014-2016), The Academy of Country Music (2016) & The University of Newcastle (Bachelor of Music - Distinction & Master of Creative Industries - Distinction).
+In between all this, Jacob has continually made room to improve by being a graduate of the Aboriginal Centre of Performing Arts (Advanced Diploma of Performing Arts), The Academy of Country Music (2016) & The University of Newcastle (Bachelor of Music - Distinction & Master of Creative Industries - Distinction).

 Bio: Bio